pilipili520/SPA-GPT/README.md

 ## About

 This database offers traces that complement the paper titled "SPA-GPT: General Pulse Tailor for Simple Power Analysis Based on Reinforcement Learning" .
-The database includes five implementations (software/hardware/software-hardware co-design) of RSA and one implementations of ECC.
+The database includes five traces (software/hardware/software-hardware co-design) of RSA and one trace of ECC.

 **Files📃 Description:**